fatimarama/Retrieval-Augmented-Generation-with-Embeddings-from-PDF-Book/README.md

 # Project Description
-This project demonstrates the use of Retrieval-Augmented Generation (RAG) to create a powerful information retrieval system, by using embeddings generated from a PDF book.
+This project uses Retrieval-Augmented Generation (RAG) to create a powerful information retrieval system, by using embeddings generated from a PDF book.
 By combining state-of-the-art models for embedding generation and retrieval, this project aims to enhance the accuracy and relevance of the generated responses.

 ## Key Components:
 ### 1. PDF Book Embeddings: